How to Get From La Fortuna to Monteverde

 Next, if you’re fortunate, you may arrive on time to catch the bus from Tilaran to Monteverde at the Tilaran – Monteverde Bus Terminal.
 That one leaves at 9:30 am, costs about $1.5 (930 Costa Rican Colones), and takes about 2.5 hours to reach Monteverde.
 Thus, you will arrive at Monteverde around noon.
 However, most of the time, the bus from La Fortuna arrives in Tilaran either at 9:30 am or later, which is not enough to make the connection on time.
 Therefore, you will likely need to wait in Tilaran for the next bus, which leaves at 12:15 pm and arrives in Monteverde at around 3 pm.

-2. Jeep Boat Jeep from La Fortuna to Monteverde
+2. Going on the Jeep Boat Jeep from La Fortuna to Monteverde

 Generally, taking a Jeep Boat Jeep Tour is the most recommended way to get from La Fortuna to Monteverde for most travelers.
 That’s because the service is convenient and provides the best balance between saving time and money for travelers in most cases.